MirAfganTalpur/MobileDevicesFinalProject/README.md

 # Installation
 Download repository and open as a new project on Android Studio.
 CompileSdkVersion: 28 MinSdkVersion: 24

+Note: API Keys were removed for privacy, so app may not function as described.

 # Authors
 Created by:
 Mir Afgan Talpur \